mitburr/Insurrection/README.md

 - Noted that a pycache folder was included before I added the gitignore.
 Noting here to avoid any "functionality" changes before the deadline.

 - Currently the program parses the AI response and finds an instance of a keyword phrase that we instruct the AI to respond with.
-If it doesn't use the phrase, we retry, however in the case where the AI uses the keyword phrase by chance outside of the context of outputting its decision I don't handle that logic error gracefully.
+If the AI fails to use the keyword or uses the keyword phrase by chance outside of the context of outputting its decision I don't handle that logic error gracefully.
 I'm not spending too much time here because I feel my solution is super clunky and there must be a better way, but this is the best I could come up with considering that the Assistant API from openai is in beta.

+- Cards are discarded at random

 **Next Steps:**